-Will win: Matt Damon, The Martian The Oscar winner had his ups and downs in the last year, but one thing is certain: Everyone loved him as a good-natured astronaut stuck on the red planet in The Martian.
+The Oscar winner had his ups and downs in the last year, but one thing is certain: Everyone loved him as a good-natured astronaut stuck on the red planet in

 Should win: Al Pacino, Danny Collins.
 Not many people saw this movie, which is a shame, because Pacino is phenomenal as a Neil Diamond-like rock star whose life is changed by a letter from John Lennon that he receives decades after it was sent.